-On June 30, 2011, we settled certain litigation and entered into a series of patent license agreements resulting in a net \$3.0 million payment by us to Life Technologies and their subsidiary Applied Biosystems, LLC (Life).
-The payment was recognized as litigation settlement expense in our June 30, 2011 condensed consolidated statement of operations because the agreement specified that the amount paid by us was principally attributable to resolving Life's litigation claims with respect to a specific expiring U.S. patent and its foreign counterparts.
-We had no similar settlement in the six months ended June 30, 2010.
+On June 30, 2011, we settled certain litigation and entered into a series of patent license agreements resulting in a net \$3.0 million payment by us to Life Technologies and its subsidiary, Applied Biosystems, LLC, or collectively, Life.
+The payment was recognized as litigation settlement expense in our condensed consolidated statement of operations because the agreements specified that the amount paid by us was principally attributable to resolving Life's litigation claims against us with respect to a specific expiring U.S. patent and its foreign counterparts.